Azure Virtual Network

 target resource.
 This means any clients outside the virtual network won't be

 able to reach the resource.
-See [Override public network access](#override-public-network-access)
+See [Override public network

-if you need to keep public access enabled.
+access](#override-public-network-access) if you need to keep public access

 #### Override public network access